How to reply to both positive and negative reviews

 Time to complete:

-Customers can leave reviews on many places online, including on your Business Profile on Google, which customers can see on Google Search and Maps.
+Customers can leave reviews many places online, including on your free Business Profile on Google.
 Reviews are important to both businesses and customers, and offer a great opportunity for businesses to engage with customers and build loyalty.

 Why responding to reviews is important

 As a business, you probably read your online reviews to keep up with how customers are perceiving your business.
 You’ll also want to respond to some of them, both positive and negative.

 When responding, keep in mind that your responses are public for everyone to read.
 You’ll want to keep your message short and courteous (even if you disagree with the reviewer), and avoid getting too personal or being salesy by offering incentives or advertisements.

 For positive reviews, you don’t need to reply to every reviewer, but a “thank you” is often appreciated.
 You can also use your response to share new or relevant information, but don’t make it too sales-focused—they’re already a happy customer.